-\As a structural linguist, Saussure theorizes that a signifier (sound or image) is only arbitrarily and conventionally related to a signified concept.
-Language is a structure of mind that does not convey positivist reality, but rather evokes relational value.
+As a structural linguist, Saussure theorizes that a signifier (sound or image) is only arbitrarily and conventionally related to a signified (concept).
+Language is a structure of mind that does not convey positivist reality, but rather evokes differential, relational value.
 Meaning exists in difference.
+Structural linguistics influences the conception of identity as differential and relational rather than positive and essential.